 Aims of the Learning and Leading programme

-Participants’ learning experiences will be shared widely, to encourage more young people to undertake fieldwork, get the best out of their gap year, and make the most of their studies.
+Participants’ learning experiences have been shared widely to encourage more young people to undertake fieldwork, get the best out of their gap year, and make the most of their studies.

-- Use fieldwork and gap experiences to promote the learning and personal development of young people and teachers who, through challenging circumstances or lack of opportunity, have not been able to participate in such work before
+- Used fieldwork and gap experiences to promote the learning and personal development of young people and teachers who, through challenging circumstances or lack of opportunity, had not been able to participate in such work before

-- Provide mentoring and training to help the individuals gain the most from their placements
+- Provided mentoring and training to help the individuals gain the most from their placements

-- Build a network of young individuals, who have faced challenging circumstances or disadvantage, to support them in their future studies and careers
+- Built a network of young individuals who have faced challenging circumstances or disadvantage, to support them in their future studies and careers

-- Support schools to enthuse and motivate their geography pupils through enhancing the quality of their fieldwork programmes
+- Supported schools to enthuse and motivate their geography pupils through enhancing the quality of their fieldwork programmes

-- Share the learning, reflections and outcomes of the Learning and Leading placements so that other young people and teachers can learn from them
+- Shared the learning, reflections and outcomes of the Learning and Leading placements so that other young people and teachers can learn from them

-- Develop the Society’s support for fieldwork and outdoor learning as part of our strategic plan
+- Developed the Society’s support for fieldwork and outdoor learning as part of our strategic plan